-This desk was purchased for our home office.
-It is unfinished and needs pre-stain and stain to protect it.
+This wood desk was purchased for our home office.
+The wood is unfinished and needs pre-stain and stain to protect the wood.

 The First Step – Picking Your Stain Color